WilliamDCGomes/williamdcgomes/README.md

 # Welcome to my profile!

 ## Hi!
-My name is William Douglas, I'm a student in Computer Science! 😄
+My name is William Douglas, I'm a student in Science Computer! 😄
 ## I'm Coding marathon programmer, passionate about technology and innovation! 💻
 ## Learning is continuous and there will always be a next level